 - Therefore of the 150 implementations of S4, some small subset of the overall transactions accessed by SAP customers that use S4 use some Fiori apps.

 - Of these 150 implementations, only some portion of which are live may be using some of the Fiori apps.

 SAP is deceiving customers by re-badging SAPGUI as Fiori.

 When SAPGUI “apps” are removed, the actual number of Fiori apps is 1488.
 And even this number is greatly exaggerated because of how SAP counts what an “app is.”
-In SAP’s world, a Fiori app is 82% of the time not really “Fiori,” and it is 100% of the time not an actual “app” but just a segment of a workflow.
+In SAP’s world, a Fiori app is 82% of the time, not really “Fiori,” and it is 100% of the time, not an actual “app” but just a segment of a workflow.

 Understanding these limitations of the possible usage of Fiori apps indicates that Fiori’s overall usage must be incredibly small.
-This likely fact, combined with the fact that Fiori apps have been around for several years now, argues very poorly for Fiori’s likely survival.
+This likely fact, combined with the fact that Fiori apps have been around for several years now, argues very poorly for Fiori’s possible survival.